leanprover/vscode-lean4/docs/dev.md

 ### Building
 - Make sure you have an up to date installation of `npm` and `node.js`.
 For example `npm` version 8.1.3 and `node.js` version v16.13.0.
-- Run `npm install` in your workspace root folder.
-This installs the Lerna package manager.
+- Run `npm install` in your workspace root folder to set up the project's dependencies.
-- Run `npx lerna bootstrap`.
-This sets up the project's dependencies.
-- Run `npx lerna run build`.
+- Run `npm run build`.
 This compiles the extension (which is necessary for go-to-definition in VS Code).

 ### Testing
 - Make sure you have executed the above build steps